maggie-celeste/dusty-arepo/README.md

 ## DUST

-This code includes an algorithm for dust as a cold, pressureless fluid (Celeste, M et al, submitted).
+This code includes an algorithm for dust as a cold, pressureless fluid (Celeste, M et al, in prep).
 The initial conditions file must include dust masses ("DustMasses") and velocities ("DustVelocities") for each particle in the particle 0 (gas) dataset -- see the create.py file in examples/dustywave for an example of how to set this up.

 The following compile-time options may be added to the Config.sh file: